colinbdclark/osc.js/README.md

 The osc.js Low-Level API
 ------------------------

-There are two primary functions in osc.js used to read and write OSC data:

-* ``osc.readPacket()``, which takes a DataView-friendly data buffer (i.e. an ArrayBuffer, TypedArray, or DataView object) and returns a tree of JavaScript objects representing the messages and bundles that were read
-* ``osc.writePacket()``, which takes a message or bundle object and packs it up into a Uint8Array object

-Both functions take an optional <code>metadata</code> parameter, which specifies if the OSC type metadata should be included.
-By default, type metadata isn't included when reading packets, and is inferred automatically when writing packets.
-If you need greater precision in regards to the arguments in an OSC message, set the <code>metadata</code> argument to true.
-The <code>metadata</code> option is also supported by all <code>osc.Port</code> objects, and can be included as a parameter in the <code>options</code> arguments passed to any <code>Port</code> constructor.

 ### OSC Bundle and Message Objects

 osc.js represents bundles and messages as (mostly) JSON-compatible objects.
 Here's how they are structured: